TylerPflueger/CSCI4900/README.md

     $ domaven ./path/to/pom.xml

 ## System Description
 Python script that connects Maven to DoSOCS.
-Traverses through a pom xml file and finds out project-level dependencies.
-This information is then stored into a database which has an SPDX schema.
+Uses Maven to find out project-level dependencies based on passed pom.xml.
+A tree is constructed of the hierarchy from parent package downward.
+All the packages are then given to DoSOCSv2 to be stored into the the database along with the relationship info information which pertains to the SPDX schema.

 ## Development Environment
 - UBUNTU 14.04